l3lackShark/gosumemory/README.md

 # gosumemory
 Yet another memory reader for osu!
+Supports both Linux and Windows. (**requires sudo on Linux** though, since only root can read /proc)

 Build custom pp counters with ease!